karl-rathmanner/golem/README.md

 # Golem

-Golem is a webextension that's supposed to automate tasks in Ex Libris' Web-based ILS Alma.
-It carries out menial tasks and is driven by words.
+A golem carries out menial tasks and is driven by words.
+This is a webextension that's supposed to enable you to automate things or modify stuff in your web browser.
+In essence, it's a userscript manager with lisp instead of javascript.

 ## Schem
-[ʃɛm], from Hebrew שם‎ (Šēm).
+[ʃɛm], from Hebrew שם‎ (Šēm). *Not* pronounced like "scam".

-When it grows up, Schem is going to be a clojure-ish lisp dialect that's going to tell the golem how to behave.
+Schem is golem's scripting language.
+It's a lisp dialect that tries to replicate some of the many neat features clojure has.
+While still pretty basic, Schem is already powerful enough to do cool stuff with.
+If you already know another lisp, you might feel at home in the editor.
+If not, you'll be helplessly lost as there's no documentation yet.
+In any case, the concept of foreign execution contexts might be something entirely new, probably.
+If you still want to play with this, having a look at example.schem or schem.spec.ts might get you somewhere.

 ------------
 # Development Setup